 The handbook is prepared and revised annually for the use of administrators, faculty, students, and staff.
 Suggestions regarding clarification or addition of topics are welcome.

-655 K Street, NW, Suite 750 Washington, DC 20001 P: (202) 887-6791
+The Georgia College's Master's of Science in Nursing degree program is accredited by the Commission on Collegiate Nursing Education (CCNE) 655 K Street, NW, Suite 750 Washington, DC 20001 P: (202) 887-6791

 Table of Contents